 Since 1995, we’ve been increasing access to quality health services for families.

-- Jhpiego developed a workforce development strategy and training materials that capacitated master trainers and providers of voluntary medical male circumcision (VMMC) services in provincial health departments—resulting in more than 123,000 men and boys receiving VMMC services and benefiting from this procedure’s protective effect against HIV infection.
+- Jhpiego technical support helped build the capacity of master trainers and providers of voluntary medical male circumcision (VMMC) services in provincial health departments—resulting in more than 400,000 men and boys receiving VMMC services.

-- Jhpiego’s advocacy for nurse-led antiretroviral services contributed to the South African government’s approval for nurses and midwives to have authority to prescribe antiretroviral drugs for people living with HIV.
+- Advocacy for nurse-led antiretroviral services contributed to the South African government’s approval for nurses and midwives to have authority to prescribe antiretroviral drugs for people living with HIV.

 Our Work in South Africa

 Provision of Voluntary Medical Male Circumcision for HIV Prevention in South Africa under the U.S. President’s Emergency Plan for AIDS Relief